Appliances – When to Upgrade

 Buying new ENERGY STAR certified products will produce a combined savings over the course of several years and those savings will eventually pay for the cost of the new appliances.

-Consider that holding onto your old refrigerator after you’ve replaced it with an energy efficient model is actually costing you twice as much.
+Consider that holding onto your old refrigerator after you’ve replaced it with an energy efficient products are actually costing you twice as much.
 It may provide some convenience for extra cold storage, but it’s also is an energy hog.
 Maybe it’s time you parted ways.